-Security Information and Event Management (SIEM) in the cybersecurity domain started out as a compliance tool but has now evolved into an advanced threat detection platform for organizations.
-During the development journey of SIEM tools, there was a brief period when it was considered that SIEM is ‘dead’ but it was not because of the absence of the need for it but because its fundamental capabilities needed an upgrade.
+Security Information and Event Management (SIEM) in the cybersecurity domain started out as a compliance tool but has now evolved into an advanced threat detection platform for organisations.
+During the development journey of SIEM tools, there was a brief period when it was considered that SIEM is ‘dead’ but it was not because of the absence of the need for it but because SIEM's fundamental capabilities needed an upgrade.

 As cybercriminals are tightening their grasp on techniques to break open virtually impenetrable security infrastructures, SOCs all over are looking for powerful, innovative ideas to defend their systems.
 Enterprises in 2020 still need top SIEM products but the need of the hour is inter-functional technologies that operate in conjunction with one another to boost efficiency and make the investigation and response process smoother.

 Here is everything you need to know about the basics of SIEM tools and how SIEM open source tools do not fare well in this high-risk cyber era - The Ultimate Guide to SIEM

 In this article, let us talk about the phases of SIEM’s journey and the levels of sophistication the technology had to reach to keep up with the expanding threat landscape.

 Phase I - The Origin Years of SIEM

 During the origin years of SIEM tools, the technology was not adopted by businesses for cybersecurity reasons at all.
 Organisations needed a way to meet several monitoring and reporting requirements and this is where top SIEM products came into the picture - Compliance!

 The main job of SIEM tools was to collate and analyse event data collected by log files which would provide reports on non-compliant activities taking place and would act as the event data set required during compliance auditing processes.
 Policy violations and compliance reporting still remain an important aspect of SIEM in recent years.

 Connecting Intelligence Platforms - SOAR, SIEM and UEBA